l-goede/surviving-earth/README.md

 ## Backlog

 - add music
-- Multiple levels to increase the difficulty- more than asteroids appear which should not smashed
+- Multiple levels to increase the difficulty- more asteroids appear which should not smashed

 ## Data Structure